As you age, your body starts to fall apart.

 This is a major topic in itself.

-This is especially important if you’re overweight and/or have diabetes or prediabetes or a family history of it.
-And this is because high blood sugar causes damage to the tiny blood vessels in your eyes.
+This is especially important if you’re overweight.
+And this is because blood sugar causes damage to the tiny blood vessels in your eyes.

 So, make sure you eat well, exercise, and take supplements that help lower your blood sugar and improve your insulin sensitivity.

-Another chronic health condition that causes eye damage, in addition to high blood sugar is high blood pressure.
+Another chronic health condition that causes eye damage, in addition to blood sugar problems is a problem with blood pressure.

 Both of these issues cause inflammation to the optic nerve, which can cause pain, poor eyesight especially night vision, and can even lead to complete vision loss if not treated.

-4 – Optimal Cholesterol Levels – NO Statin Drugs
+4 – Healthy Cholesterol Levels – NO Statin Drugs

 High AND low cholesterol are both linked to cataracts.
-Even more so, statin drugs, which are prescribed to lower high cholesterol, are ALSO linked to cataracts.1
+Even more so, statin drugs, which are prescribed for cholesterol, are ALSO linked to cataracts.1

 High blood sugar is also linked to cataracts.